 One of the Middle East’s largest real-estate developments, The Pearl-Qatar is situated on an artificial island in Doha’s West Bay Lagoon district.
 Its name refers to Qatar’s past as a pearl exporter; the area rests on a former pearl-diving hot spot.

 With a mix of residential and commercial properties, the Pearl is very pedestrian-friendly and boasts an extensive system of canals.
 Publicly accessible spaces like squares and plazas make it an ideal gathering area.

 Be sure to find the stunning replica of Venice’s Rialto Bridge in this area for a unique photo op.
 Give yourself time to discover the vibrant architecture of this district and enjoy the gorgeous Persian Gulf views.

-With its breathtaking water views, this 4-mile promenade is a popular spot to explore some of Doha’s landmarks by foot.
+With its breathtaking water views, Doha Corniche is a 4-mile promenade is a popular spot to explore some of Doha’s landmarks by foot.
 It’s also conveniently located adjacent to the Museum of Islamic Art, which makes it a great option for right before or after your museum visit.

 Doha’s diverse dining scene will satisfy even the pickiest of eaters.

 Those who want more traditional fare should look out for the national dish, machbus, a combo of meat, rice, and veggies; be aware that this item is sometimes called machboos or kabsa as well.
 Additionally, Qatar offers great seafood due to its coastal access.
 Other popular foods include dates, saloona (a spicy, veggie-forward broth), and luqaimat (a divine dessert choice).
 Many area restaurants offer these Qatari options, so just keep an eye out for them around the city.